hashicorp/terraform-website/content/source/docs/enterprise/api/admin/organizations.html.md

 -> **Note**: These API endpoints are in beta and are subject to change.

-The Organization Admin API contains endpoints to help site administrators manage organizations.
+The Organizations Admin API contains endpoints to help site administrators manage organizations.

 ## List all organizations

 `GET /admin/organizations`

-This endpoint will list all organizations in the Terraform Enterprise installation.
+This endpoint lists all organizations in the Terraform Enterprise installation.

 Status  | Response                                        | Reason
 --------|-------------------------------------------------|----------